 Here's to the red, white, and blue!

 Show your colors proudly with these fun and festive red, white, and blue desserts.
-I've gathered our must colorful red, white, and blue dessert ideas, perfect for 4th of July, Memorial Day, and Presidents' Day celebrations.
+I've gathered our must colorful red, white, and blue dessert ideas, perfect for 4th of July, Memorial Day, Flag Day, and Presidents' Day celebrations.

 July 4th celebrations come right at the peak of fresh berry season, and the desserts reap all the benefit.
 To top this gorgeous no-bake cheesecake, use the freshest, ripest berries you can find.
 Some reviewers use raspberries instead of sliced strawberries, and the results are just as stunning.